 Since a woman has two fallopian tubes that release the eggs, in a few cases, the endometriosis can block one tube rendering it ineffective, but the other tube might be completely untouched.
 The chances of conception remain unchanged and are not dependent on the number of tubes that are working in a woman.
-If one tube is able to release an egg successfully, then your chances of pregnancy remain just the same as before.
-In a few cases, endometriosis might block only one tube but the severity of it might be immense.
-This might make it necessary to opt for IVF to have a baby instead of going the natural way.
+If one tube is able to release an egg successfully, then your chances of pregnancy remain just be the same as before.
+In a few cases, endometriosis might block only one tube, but the severity of it might be immense.
+This might make it necessary to opt for IVF to have a baby, instead of going the natural way.

 4. What is the risk of getting pregnant with endometriosis?

 The reason most doctors advise against women getting pregnant with an existing condition of endometriosis is purely due to the possibility of it affecting the development of the child.
 The chances of complications in pregnancy or even during the delivery increase in the presence of endometriosis.
 Apart from facing miscarriage or premature birth, endometriosis can even result in hindered labour, extreme bleeding after delivery, unexpected rupturing of the uterus, displacement of the placenta, and so on.
 Conception might be successful even with endometriosis, but carrying the baby to a full-term and delivering successfully can face numerous roadblocks.